toliboff/toliboff/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently fulltime Microverse student
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 Exploring new technologies and developing software solutions and quick hacks.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on interesting projects

 <h3> 🛠 &nbsp;Tech Stack</h3>